cyriux/Monoidz-kata/panini.md

 # Extend!

-Now we want to calculate more facts:
+Now we want to go further (depending on the time you have and your audacity):

-- the nutrition numbers in percent of the weight
+- Express the nutrition numbers in percent of the weight
-- daily nutrition ratios
+- Calculate the average diet compatibilities & nutrition facts over millions of various meals served over a year
-- ingredients list for paninis and meals
+- Check if a meal is locally produced (all ingredient producers are located within 100 kms)
-- allergy risks warnings for paninis and meals
+- Given millions of meals and their facts already calculated, how to fix them when you find out one particular meal was wrong?

-How easy can you extend the design to cope with these changes?
+How easily can you extend the design to cope with these changes?
 Discuss and compare to other approaches.